DRCallaghan/osu-lazer-qualifier-results-bracket-generator/README.md

   - In the terminal, type `node index.js`.
   - Follow all directions for listed in the terminal.
   - Your Lazer `bracket.json` is now in the project directory!
 Make sure to move it out once finished; all future uses of this program will overwrite any existing file named `bracket.json` in the project directory.

+  ## Video Tutorial
+  If you prefer a video tutorial rather than following this step-by-step, please use this [companion video](https://youtu.be/FpnKxfC6Rss).

   ## Outside Resources
   There were no collaborators on this project.
 My information can be found in Additional Info.